 - Areas of expertise fitting your needs.
 Each agency has a portfolio of case studies and blogs that can tell you about their completed projects and areas of expertise.
 This may give you an understanding of if they work with projects or tasks similar to yours.
 What technologies do they use?
 What are the results and clients’ feedback?

 - A team is a live organism and all actions of which should be coordinated.
 The arm doesn't move until the brain sends an order to it.
 Project management allows you to coordinate processes, effectively define the milestones and deliverables, plan the teamwork, mitigate risks and foresee bottle-necks, split and prioritize requirements for sprints, schedule meetings, and demos, track time spent on each task, and fulfill many other functions.

 - Not all teams have a project manager.
 Sometimes a team lead can fulfill these tasks, but if an agency is able to provide you with a project manager it is an advantage that you should use.

 - Readiness to make Business Analysis.
 Most non-tech clients come with high-level requirements and some low-fi wireframes.
 But this is only the tip of the iceberg.
-To create an application, programmers need to understand business logic and details of all processes.
+To create an application, programmers need to understand the business logic and the details of all processes.
 For commodity, the requirements should be fixed in the project specifications.
 At Greenice, for our clients who have doubts about how to start a tech startup company, we propose our service of making a Business Analysis and creating tech specifications.
 The main purpose of BA is to get a precise project estimation.
 Thus, ask your candidate’s agency if they are able to help you with Business Analysis creation.

 How to make a tech startup without a tech co-founder?
 Is it possible at all?